fleschutz/PowerShell/Docs/open-desktop-folder.md

 ## open-desktop-folder.ps1 - Opens the desktop folder

-This script launches the File Explorer with the user's desktop folder.
+This PowerShell script launches the File Explorer with the user's desktop folder.

 ## Parameters
 ```powershell